danielballan/photomosaic/README.md

 Thus, shrinking is applied to all tiles that are darker than their targets, and it is applied in proportion to that descrepancy.

     img = mosaic(tiles, 'imagepool.db', vary_size=True)

+By default, ``mosaic()`` begins by choosing the best match for each tile.
+You can experiment with different settings and rebuild the mosaic without